-Management believe that communication is key, and in past years an annual "roadshow" was held in which the Managing Director, HR Director and relevant departmental heads, visited each of the locations to share news of the company's performance in the prior year and also the ongoing strategy and aims of the business for the future.
+The Executive team believe that communication is key, and this year the Company continued to deliver their annual "Roadshow" in which the Managing Director, HR Director and relevant departmental heads visited every location to share news of the Company's performance in the current year and also the ongoing strategy and aims of the business for the future.
 There is also an open forum for employee questions and a monthly newsletter which conveys important company news and features, as well as giving updates and celebrating successes.
-Alongside these channels, the line managers directly communicate important decisions and discuss their impact on people concerned and return feedback to the senior management team.
+Alongside these channels, the line managers directly communicate important decisions and discuss their impact on people concerned and return feedback to the Senior Management team.
 Management believes it is important for the employees to have a voice and each business unit has a structured approach to both sharing information and receiving feedback and ideas.
 There is a 'bright ideas scheme' which encourages suggestions and may result in a financial reward being given for any that are implemented.
-On the occasions where a change is needed which affects the employees, this is done sensitively, following employment law and balancing the individual needs of the employee.
+On the occasions where a change is needed which affects the employees, this is done sensitively, following employment law, and balancing the individual needs of the employee.

-The company believe its employees are its most valuable asset as they play a key role in delivering for customers.
-It aims to treat them fairly and consistently and to communicate with them regularly, to ensure they are engaged and understand the importance of role they play.
-The company encourages employee's involvement in the company's performance through various incentive schemes linked to the company's profit.

-The company gives full and fair consideration to applications for employment made by disabled persons.
-The company's policy includes, where practicable, the continued employment of those who become disabled during their employment.
+The Company believe its employees are its most valuable asset as they play a key role in delivering for customers.
+It aims to treat them fairly and consistently and to communicate with them regularly, to ensure they are engaged and understand the importance of the role they play.
+The success of our business depends on attracting, retaining, and motivating employees.
+From ensuring that the Company remains a responsible employer, from pay and benefits to their health, safety and workplace environment.
+The Executive team factor the implications of decisions on employees and the wider workforce, where relevant and feasible.
+The Company recognise that their pensioners, though no longer employees, also remain important stakeholders.
+The Company gives full and fair consideration to applications for employment made by disabled persons.
+The Company's policy includes, where practicable, the continued employment of those who become disabled during their employment.
 Equal training facilities are provided for disabled and other employees to improve performance, to learn new skills and to qualify for promotion.

+The higher inflationary pressures, already visible in some areas of the business and increased costs are expected to stabilise from previous years, which will positively impact the business over a broader spectrum of operations.
+Pressures for salary increases have intensified over the year due to the market demand for certain labour skills and as a result, has become very competitive.